SebWae/dr-podcast-recsys-bsc-project/README.md

 conda activate dr-podcast-recsys
 ```

-Run the full pipeline by running:
+To run the full pipeline:
 ```
 python pipeline.py
 ```

+## Hyperparameter tuning
-The following scripts are not a part of the pipeline:
+The following scripts are used for hyperparameter tuning and are not a part of [the pipeline](pipeline.py):
 - `05b_cf_experiments.py`
 - `05e_hybrid_experiments.py`